da-nrw/DNSCore/ContentBroker/src/main/markdown/installation_irods.md

 ### Prerequisites

-In order to connect the two systems to prepare a node for production use, we assume that you already have set up the ContentBroker as described in the getting started [guide](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/markdown/getting_started.md).

 1. You have read the documenation available under www.irods.org (e.g. the read the e-Book "iRODS Primer")
 1. You have already experimented with iRODS at a local developer box and you are able to use it.